kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 In **JPEG**, we usually deal with two separate *quantization tables*:

 1. **Luminance Table (Y) →**
-   This one is applied to the brightness part of the image-aka the *Y* channel in YCbCr.
+   This one is applied to the brightness part of the image, aka the *Y* channel in YCbCr.
 It's where the human eye is most sensitive, so we compress it *less aggressively*.

 2. **Chrominance Table (Cb + Cr) →**
    This one handles the color details.
 Our eyes aren't super sensitive to color changes, so JPEG is more brutal here with compression.
 Hence, *more aggressive quantization*.